snake-soft/django-htmx-viewsets/README.md

 ```

 The purpose of the 'create_objects'-command is to create a huge database to analyze the behavior in scenarios with a bigger amount of data.
-On a fast machine it takes about an hour to create the ~4gb database.
 To create a smaller db use the command like this:

 ```